php-fig/fig-standards/proposed/psr-8-hug/psr-8-hug.md

   /**
    * Hugs a series of huggable objects.
    *
-   * When called, this object MUST invoke the hug() method of every object
+   * When called, this object MAY invoke the hug() method of every object
    * provided.
 The order of the collection is not significant, and this object
    * MAY hug each of the objects in any order provided that all are hugged.
    *